netket/netket/docs/docs/writing-tests.md

 ```

 For simplicity, you can also use the fixtures `_mpi_size`, `_mpi_rank` and `_mpi_comm` as inputs to your test
-functions to get easily those informations.
+functions to get easily those information.
 See the example below:

 ```python